sciZer0/7/v/README.md

 Currently, consumers/users are increasingly willing to pay a premium for products and services that align with their values, such as ecological sustainability and social responsibility.

-This just proves that people now are increasingly appreciating non-trivial wisdom values.
+This just proves that people now are increasingly appreciating non-trivial, wise values.

 Also, it might be safe to suppose that in the nearest future, people will desperately expect from all big social systems more justness and more democracy.